RachelCarroll2018/Credit-Card-Transactions-using-SQL/README.md

   * Using Plotly Express, create a box plot, representing the expenditure data from January 2018 to June 2018 for cardholder ID 25.

   * Are there any outliers for cardholder ID 25?
-How many outliers are there per month?
+How many outliers are there per month? <br>
-   For January, the median transaction was $2.84 but there was a large amount charged for $1,177 In February, there were no outliers.
+   For January, the median transaction was $2.84 but there was a large amount charged for $1,177  <br>
+   In February, there were no outliers  <br>
-   March had a median charge of $10.10 with one outlier charged for $1,334.
+   March had a median charge of $10.10 with one outlier charged for $1,334  <br>
-   April had a median charge of $10.19 with three outliers of $100, $269, $1063.
+   April had a median charge of $10.19 with three outliers of $100, $269, $1063  <br>
-   May had a median transaction amount of $5.97 with the outlier being $1046.
+   May had a median transaction amount of $5.97 with the outlier being $1046  <br>
    Finally, June's median transaction amount was $11.70 with three outliers charging $749, $1162, and the largest amount of the set being $1,813